-3.6 Environmental science support: Restore federal science capacity

-3.7 Zero waste

-3.8 Commercial seal hunt 81

-3.9 Commercial whale hunting

-3.10 Animal welfare 82

-3.11 Arctic strategy

-3.12 Measuring and protecting Canada's natural accounts 88

-People ΩΩ

-4.1 Family-focused program

-4.2 Relief for the middle class

-4.3 Child care

-4.4 Seniors

-4.5 Physician-assisted death: Living and dying with dignity

-4.6 A fair deal for youth

-4.7 Healthier people - healthier health care

-4.8 Health promotion

-4.9 Ending the war on drugs

-4.10 Rights, respect, and dignity

-4.10.1 Women's equality

-4.10.2 People with disabilities

-4.10.3 Immigration and new Canadians

-4.10.4 Lesbian, gay, bisexual and trans-gendered rights

-4.10.5 Aboriginal policy

-4.10.6 Protecting access to excellence in post-secondary education

-4.11 Striving for justice

-4.11.1 True justice, Real security

-4.11.2 Protecting rights of sex trade workers

-4.11.3 Reforming the Divorce Act 124

-4.11.4 Cracking down on organized and white collar crime

-4.11.5 Anti-terrorism and border security

-4.11.6 Corporate accountability

-4.11.7 Access to justice

-4.11.8 Gun control and ownership rights

-4.12 Eliminating poverty

-4.13 Reforming the Employment Insurance system

-4.14 Ending homelessness

-4.15 Fair and respectful policies for veterans

-4.16 Arts and culture: Beauty and integrity

-, , ,

-The Planet Needs Canada (and vice versa) 145

-5.1 Canada's role as global leader in peace-building, poverty alleviation, and

-environmental protection

-5.2 Making poverty history

-5.3 International Financial Transaction Tax

-5.4 Press for the elimination of all nuclear weapons
+- 3.4 Species at risk

+- 3.5 Toxic chemicals and health risks from radiation

+- 3.6 Environmental science support: Restore federal science capacity

+- 3.7 Zero waste

+- 3.8 Commercial seal hunt

+- 3.9 Commercial whale hunting

+- 3.10 Animal welfare

+- 3.11 Arctic strategy

+- 3.12 Measuring and protecting Canada's natural accounts

+- Part 4: People

+- 4.1 Family-focused program

+- 4.2 Relief for the middle class

+- 4.3 Child care

+- 4.4 Seniors

+- 4.5 Physician-assisted death: Living and dying with dignity

+- 4.6 A fair deal for youth

+- 4.7 Healthier people healthier health care

+- 4.8 Health promotion

+- 4.9 Ending the war on drugs

+- 4.10 Rights, respect, and dignity

+- 4.10.1 Women's equality

+- 4.10.2 People with disabilities

+- 4.10.3 Immigration and new Canadians

+- 4.10.4 Lesbian, gay, bisexual and transgender rights

+- 4.10.5 Indigenous Peoples

+- 4.10.6 Protecting access to excellence in post-secondary education

+- 4.11 Striving for justice

+- 4.11.1 True justice, Real security

+- 4.11.2 Protecting rights of sex trade workers

+- 4.11.3 Reforming the Divorce Act

+- 4.11.4 Cracking down on organized and white collar crime

+- 4.11.5 Anti-terrorism and border security

+- 4.11.6 Corporate accountability

+- 4.11.7 Access to justice

+- 4.11.8 Gun control and ownership rights

+- 4.12 Eliminating poverty

+- 4.13 Reforming the Employment Insurance system

+- 4.14 Ending homelessness

+- 4.15 Fair and respectful policies for veterans

+- 4.16 Arts and culture: Beauty and integrity

+- Part 5: The Planet Needs Canada (and Vice Versa)

+- 5.1 Canada's role as global leader in peace-building, poverty alleviation, and environmental protection

+- 5.2 Making poverty history

+- 5.3 International Financial Transaction Tax

+- 5.4 Press for the elimination of all nuclear weapons

 5.5 Reform the United Nations

 5.6 Defence policy

 5.7 Africa

-5.8 Stopping the genocide in Darfur

-5.9 Address the crisis of global population growth 159
+5.8 Address the crisis of global population growth

-5.10 Rebuild Canada's traditional diplomatic muscle 160 5.11 The Israel - Palestine Conflict 161 5.12 Iran 5.13 Maintaining a healthy relationship with our closest neighbour 164 5.14 Latin and South American partnerships 165 5.15 Haiti 165 5.16 Trade and sovereignty 166 5.16.1 Investor-State Agreements (FIPAs) 168 5.17 North American Union (NAU) by increment 171 Good Government 172 6.1 Democratic renewal and proportional representation 173 6.2 Increasing government accountability and ethical conduct 174 6.3 Affirming the right to collective bargaining 176 6.4 Making government a leader in ethical purchasing 176 6.5 Allowing charitable societies to advocate for change 177 6.6 Supporting the free flow of information 177 6.7 Open Government Data 178 6.8 Reducing concentration of ownership of the media 179 6.9 Ensuring Canadian ownership of vital resources and industries 179 6.10 Restoring public confidence in the RCMP 180 6.11 Emergency preparedness and public safety 180 6.12 Rebuilding federal/provincial/territorial relations 181 6.13 Quebec's place in Canada Conclusion 184

-FORWARD
+5.9Rebuild Canada's traditional diplomatic muscle

+5.10 The Israel - Palestine Conflict

+5.11 Iran

+5.12 Maintaining a healthy relationship with our closest neighbour

+5.13 Latin and South American partnerships

+5.14 Haiti

+5.15 Trade and sovereignty

+5.15.1 Investor-State Agreements (FIPAs)

+5.16 North American Union (NAU) by increment

+Part 6: Good Government

+6.1 Democratic renewal and proportional representation

+6.2 Increasing government accountability and ethical conduct

+6.3 Affirming the right to collective bargaining

+6.4 Making government a leader in ethical purchasing

+6.5 Allowing charitable societies to advocate for change

+6.6 Supporting the free flow of information

+6.7 Open Government Data

+6.8 Reducing concentration of ownership of the media

+6.9 Ensuring Canadian ownership of vital resources and industries

+6.10 Restoring public confidence in the RCMP

+6.11 Emergency preparedness and public safety

+6.12 Rebuilding federal/provincial/territorial relations

+6.13 Quebec's place in Canada

+Conclusion

+Forward

-In 2006 my then Deputy Leader Adriane Carr and I set out to create a foundational policy document for the Green Party of Canada.
+In 2006, my then Deputy Leader Adriane Carr and I set out to create a foundational policy document for the Green Party of Canada.
 Working with the members of our Shadow Cabinet, we compiled and explained the policies approved by Green Party policy conventions over the years.
 Our goal was to make it easier for the public and members alike to find out where the Greens stood on major public issues.